egozhuk/Countify/README.md

 List of supported operations will be expanded in future updates)

 Possible errors while installation:
-1) Program from not tested developer:
+1) Program from unknown developer:

    Go to your program in Finder, push control and click open.
 Now it should offer to open program.